SebastienGorgoni/ADA_Project_2021/README.md

 * VIX Index (Ticker: ^VIX)
 * 10y T-Bills (Ticker: ^TNX)

+All data have been included in the repository.

 ## Model
 To predict the price movement (up:1 , down:0), we used the following classification algortithms:
 * K-Nearest Neighbours